Seminole Nation of Oklahoma: History

-In Florida
+Florida

 The history of the Seminole Nation of Oklahoma derives from the ethnogenesis of the tribe in Florida.
 The Seminole were composed of Indigenous American peoples who migrated into Florida after most of the original Indigenous tribes had declined or moved.

 The Spanish explorer Pedro Menéndez de Avilés founded St. Augustine in 1565, the first permanent settlement in Florida after at least 60 years of sporadic Spanish visitation.
 He encountered complex Indigenous cultures whose people lived by hunting, fishing, farming and raising stock.
 Tribes from three different basic language groups: the Timuquan, Calusan, and Muskhogean, occupied Florida and lived in small and well-organized villages.

 Although today the term Seminole is used, this name originated due to a European misnomer, which categorized a diverse group of autonomous tribes together under the name Seminole.
 The Spanish first recognized the speakers of the "core language" Mvskoke, and called them cimarrones, or "free people" (Seminole).
 Translated through several languages to English, this term came to apply to all of Florida's 18th-century inhabitants, and their neighbors who later fled to join them under pressure of European encroachment into their territories.
 The Seminole absorbed remnants of other Florida tribes into their own.
 The Oconee were the original "Seminole," who later included the Hecete, Eufaula, Mikasuki, Horrewahle, Tallahassee, Chiaha, and Apalachicola.